makingdevices/MakerAxe-lite/README.md

 <h3 align="center">Making Devices</h3>

   <p align="center">
     Open Source projects where we struggle with engineering, electronics, coding and who knows what else...
-Pixel Bytes is an evolution of my previous 8-bit console.
-The new version is based in the STM32F103CB with IC Leds for a colorwide screen and new power to code new games.
+MakerAxe-lite is the foundation for new BTC miners and exciting hardware in the future.
   </p>
 </div>